Drake Lubega

-Francis Drake Lubega commonly known as Drake Lubega is a Ugandan businessman.
+Francis Drake Lubega, commonly known as Drake Lubega, is a Ugandan businessman.
 According to a 2012 report, he was one of the wealthiest people in Uganda.

 Businesses and investments

-His investment vehicle is called Jesco Industries Limited (JIL).
+His investment company is called Jesco Industries Limited (JIL).
 Drake is the majority shareholder.
 The company was incorporated on 7 October 2005.
 JIL owns and controls buildings and parcels of land in Uganda's capital city of Kampala and in areas outside that city.

 Personal life

-Drake's first wife by traditional marriage is Nalongo Grace Nakitto, together they are the parents of seven children.
-Two twin girls are where the title Salongo derives from.
-Since separating from Nakitto, Drake dated Benita from 1997 and married her in 2000.
-Drake and Benita Lubega's wedding was on 23 December 2000 at Namirembe Cathedral.
+Drake's first wife by traditional marriage is Nalongo Grace Nakitto; together they are the parents of seven children.
+Since separating from Nakitto, Drake dated Benita from 1997 and married her on 23 December 2000 at Namirembe Cathedral.
 The couple divorced in 2013 and Drake married a new wife in a Kiganda traditional ceremony.
 Together, they are the parents of four children.

-Conviction for Dealing In Substandard Products
+Criminal conviction

-On September 25, 2019 Lubega was found guilty and convicted on 2 counts of: fabricating substandard goods that do not conform to the Uganda National Bureau of Standards (UNBS) standards and for making a false representation on a commodity by forging the UNBS logo following his confession after he had spent a night at Luzira maximum prison.
+On 25 September 2019 Lubega was convicted on two counts of fabricating substandard goods that do not conform to the Uganda National Bureau of Standards (UNBS) standards and for making a false representation on a commodity by forging the UNBS logo following his confession after he had spent a night at Luzira maximum prison.